ELLIEAI7/Cliniscribe/desktop-app/installers/macos/HOMEBREW_DISTRIBUTION.md

 # Homebrew Distribution Guide

-This guide explains how to distribute CliniScribe via Homebrew, the package manager for macOS.
+This guide explains how to distribute CogniScribe via Homebrew, the package manager for macOS.

 ## 📋 Table of Contents